Skip to Content

 Meal Prep the Veggie Tray

-• Make the Dips the Day Before: Do you have a big event or party?
-Or maybe you want to meal-prep a vegetable tray for a quick grab-and-go snack?
-Prepare the dips the night before you plan to serve the tray.
+• Prepare the Dips: Do you have a big event or party coming up?
+Or maybe you want to meal prep a vegetable tray for a quick grab-and-go snack or summer grazing board for kids?
+You can make most of the dips the night before you serve the tray.
 Some dips will last several days, but I prefer making them the night before so they are fresh and delicious the next day.

 • How do you keep vegetable crudite fresh?
-Cut the vegetables one day ahead or a few hours before you are ready to serve.
-Keep some of the sliced vegetables in a plastic or silicone bag, and store vegetables like carrots and radishes in ice water or wrapped in a damp towel in a plastic bag until you’re ready to assemble the platter.
+YCut the fresh vegetables one day ahead or a few hours before you are ready to serve.
+You can keep some sliced vegetables in a plastic or silicone bag, but store carrots and radishes in ice water or wrapped in a damp towel in a bag until you’re ready to assemble the platter.
+Please refer to the chart below for the recommended storage information.

 Vegetables:How to Store:How Long to Store: